 Use of preprints in BBSRC-funded research

-In line with the announcement by MRC (see MRC: The MRC supports preprints), BBSRC wishes to remind researchers that preprints are acceptable for citation in research grant and fellowship applications.
+In line with the announcement by MRC, BBSRC wishes to remind researchers that preprints are acceptable for citation in research grant and fellowship applications.

 We encourage all researchers funded by BBSRC to share their pre-peer review manuscripts via established preprint servers, through dedicated repositories or a preprint service.